Lawman (TV series): Main

 Dan Troop, played by John Russell, is the town marshal of Laramie.
 Russell based the character on an officer that he knew in the United States Marine Corps.
 Dan is a hardnosed, by-the-book, seasoned lawman, who is quick with a gun, and also good with his fists.
 Russell, who was 37 years old when he got the part, theorized that Dan would have to be older to have this much experience as a lawman.
 After the third episode, Russell had white streaks added to his hair to make him appear older.
 In addition to being marshal, Dan was both a mentor and friend to his deputy, Johnny McKay.
 According to Peter Brown on his website, Dan and Johnny's relationship mirrored the relationship that he had with Russell.
 While Dan was teaching Johnny how to be a lawman, Russell was teaching Brown how to be an actor.
 Dan also had a romantic relationship with saloon owner Lily Merrill.
 Dan cared for Lily very deeply, but his job often thwarted their happiness.
 He had one brother, Clay Troop, played by James Drury, four years before the premiere of The Virginian.
-Clay Troop was killed in the season one episode, "The Gang".
+Clay Troop was killed in the season-one episode, "The Gang".
 It was revealed that the woman Dan loved and wanted to marry, before her death, had instead wed Clay, a gunfighter and an outlaw.
 Clay said that his wife "couldn't resist trying to reform" him though she had loved Dan a little more.
-There were times when the townspeople would second guess Troop, but he always stuck to his guns and was determined to do the right thing.
+Times occurred when the townspeople would second guess Troop, but he always stuck to his guns and was determined to do the right thing.